CONSULTANT PLASTIC SURGEON

 What is lower limb reconstruction?

 "Surgeons who have the necessary training, expertise, and experience in reconstructive surgery are fit to perform cosmetic surgeries with excellent outcomes.
-Those surgeons only trained in aesthetic procedures will have much more difficulty doing the same.
+Those surgeons who are only trained in aesthetic procedures will have much more difficulty doing the same.
 The more tools and training in plastic surgery the surgeons have, the more qualified they are! "

 The lower limb can be broadly divided into 2 main areas: above the knee and below the knee.
-The below-knee area can be further sub-divided into 3 broad areas: upper 1/3, middle 1/3, and lower 1/3.
+The below-knee area can be further subdivided into 3 broad areas: upper 1/3, middle 1/3, and lower 1/3.

 The distal third of the leg includes the ankle and the foot.
 The main distinction in this area is the absence of soft tissue around the ankle joint and the foot for local or pedicle flaps.
-Traditionally, injuries to this area or infections affecting this area often require free tissue transfer for reconstruction.
+Traditionally, injuries or infections affecting this area often require free tissue transfer for reconstruction.
 However, with advances in reconstruction, selected conditions may still be amenable to reconstruction using pedicled flaps.

 What are the steps of a lower limb reconstruction?